Resources for Educators

 • Engineering – creating bee homes and designing pollinator gardens

-• Art – drawing diagrams of pollinators and gardens, creating insect and flower origami, writing pollinator haiku
+• Art – drawing diagrams of pollinators and gardens, creating insect and flower origami, writing pollinator haiku, pollinator journaling

 • Math – counting down the days to the census beforehand, counting insects with our counting forms the day of, comparing counts with other students and creating graphs of insects seen